Common Mistaken Beliefs About Taking Lessons & Practicing Guitar.

-Remember, in this case and for this particular example: there is a difference between the story a student tells himself and the objective, evaluated assessment of the education professional.
+Remember, in this case, and for this particular example: there is a difference between the story a student tells himself and the objective, evaluated assessment of the education profession.

-In your particular case: I think, as I pointed out, that you would overcome your feeling of being overwhelmed, by using a timer and diligently sticking to ONLY doing the exercises as outlined in your home work page I gave you.
-This would require you getting rid of all the self study you’re trying to do from books.
+In your particular case: I think, as I pointed out, that you would overcome your feeling of being overwhelmed, by using a timer and diligently sticking to ONLY doing the exercises as outlined in your homework page I gave you.
+This would require you to get rid of all the self-study you’re trying to do from books.

-Also: You got to make sure that you dont’ stare yourself blind on my analogies that I am using.
+Also: You got to make sure that you don’t stare yourself blind to the analogies that I am using.
 (Even more so, if an analogy is pulled out of the context of where I used that particular analogy in your lesson).